-Students must be an NASW member and have applied to or have been accepted into an accredited MSW Program (payment of the award will be contingent on the full admission of the candidate into the program).
-In addition, students must have potential for completing a MSW Program and have a Grade Point Average (GPA) of 3.0 or above.
-Students enrolled in a master of social work (MSW) program for more than one year may reapply to the Foundation for part or all of a second year.
+Applicants must be a NASW member and have applied to or have been accepted into an accredited MSW Program (payment of the award will be contingent on the full admission of the candidate into the program).
+In addition, students must have potential for completing an MSW Program and have a Grade Point Average (GPA) of 3.0 or above.
+Students enrolled in an MSW program for more than one year may reapply to the Foundation for part or all of a second year.

-Application Requirements For The Vern LaMarr Lyons Memorial Scholarship
+Application Requirements For The Verne LaMarr Lyons Memorial Scholarship

 - NASW membership, in good standing, is a mandatory requirement to receive an NASW Foundation Scholarship Award.
 Awardees must maintain active membership throughout the award period.

 - Applicants who are current members in good standing can apply for a scholarship using their current membership ID number.

 - To apply for NASW membership visit the NASW website (Online Join) or download and complete NASW‘s “Membership Application" found at "Online Join."
 New members will receive email confirmation of membership, which will include a member ID and password.
 Applicants awaiting acceptance into a CSWE-accredited program must include, with the membership form, their application to the MSW program with a letter from the college/university verifying the application has been received

 - Non-members interested in applying can join NASW: 1) if they have a social work degree (BSW/MSW) or are matriculating in a CSWE-accredited social work program; or 2) are enrolled in or awaiting acceptance into a CSWE-accredited program.

 - Applicants either must be or plan to be enrolled in a social work degree program to maintain eligibility.
 Award is disbursed in two installments, at the beginning of the fall and spring semesters.
 Applicants graduating before the 1st installment are not eligible.

 - Application form.